joelewis101/deep_sequencing/readme.md

 ### Archived models

-Not used in the final analysis
+Not used in the final analysis - in the `archive/` folder

 - `negbin-randintercept.stan` negative binomial absolute read count model with random
 - intercept by participant